dseguy/changedBehavior/behavior/sortClosureReturnType.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/sortClosureReturnType.html
 	:og:locale: en

 Comparison closures used in custom sorting need to return an integer, while they could yield true or false.
-This applies to all sorting functions, including usort(), uasort(), and uksort().
+This applies to all custom sorting functions, including usort(), uasort(), and uksort().

 PHP code
 ________